jehogit/merging-pulling-exercise/README.md

 ## Learning Objectives

-- Know the difference between fork and clone
+- Clone a repository you would like to contribute
+- Create a new branch
-- Make pull requests
+- Make a pull request
 - Resolve merge conflicts

 ## Instructor: